galaxyproject/training-material/topics/contributing/tutorials/design/tutorial.md

 course design (whether face-to-face or online).

-With this in mind, this tutorial outlines key steps of curriculum development – and the role of Bloom's taxonomy {% cite bloom1956taxonomy %} – that can be used to inform the design of effective courses.
+With this in mind, this tutorial outlines key steps of curriculum development – and the role of Bloom's taxonomy ({% cite bloom1956taxonomy %}) – that can be used to inform the design of effective courses.

 > ### {% icon comment %} Sources
 >
-> This tutorial is significantly based on the {% cite via2020course %}, the 3rd
+> This tutorial is significantly based on {% cite via2020course %}, one session
-> session of ELIXIR Train the Trainer curriculum and
+> of ELIXIR-GOBLET Train the Trainer curriculum and
 > {% cite tractenberg2020guidelines %}
 >
 {: .comment}

-> ### {% icon hands_on %} Select a topic for a 3 minute training - *{% icon time %} 1 min - Silent reflection*
+> ### {% icon hands_on %} Select a topic for a 3 minute training - _{% icon time %} 1 min - Silent reflection_
 >
-> - Choose a topic for a 3 minutes training, examples:
+> - Choose a topic for a 3 minutes training related to Galaxy
->   - how to make an origami bird
->   - introduction to biochemistry
->   - how bats recognise the presence of obstacles
->   - the second law of Newton
->   - how to draw a comic strip
 >
+>   Examples:
+>   - Introduction to Galaxy interface
+>   - How to upload data to Galaxy
+>   - Galaxy Training Network
+>
+> - Identify the target audience
+> - Identify the prerequisites
 {: .hands_on}

-More practical lessons, applying what principle of learning

 > ### {% icon tip %} Check the tutorial on principles of learning
 >